Bayesian Error-in-Variables Models for the Identification of Power Networks: Discussion

 \subsection{Prior improvement by measuring selected line admittances}

-If one needs to further improve the estimate, the remaining solution is to collect further information on topology or parameters of the electric network and integrate the results into the Bayesian prior (\cref{subsec_hard_priors}).
+If one needs to further improve the estimate and the sample size is limited, the remaining solution is to collect further information on topology or parameters of the electric network and integrate the results into the Bayesian prior (\cref{subsec_hard_priors}).
 To avoid collecting too much data, the additional information can be focused on estimates with the largest error.
-Although the error covariance is practically not computable (\cref{subsec_error_cov}), its properties show that in theory one expects the estimation error to be concentrated on (i) high admittance elements such as short lines or switches, (ii) lines connecting a node with a low load, and (iii) lines with a very low admittance, which may be strongly affected by regularization and estimated as zero.
+Although the error covariance is practically not computable (\cref{subsec_error_cov}), its properties show that in theory one expects the estimation error to be concentrated on (i) high admittance elements such as short lines or switches, (ii) lines connecting a node with a load much lower than their power flow, and (iii) lines with a very low admittance, which may be strongly affected by regularization and estimated as zero.

 The first point follows from \cref{cor_covariance_shape}, which implies that a high admittance element also affects the estimation error of the other lines connected to the same node.
 Point (ii) is equivalent to the remark in \cref{subsec_preprocess}, that if a node has a low load, the error variances of the admittances of all lines connected to it may be very high.